awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-overall-vpc-volume.md

 To focus on the traffic volume for the selected entries, you can hide the overall volume\.
 To show or hide the overall traffic volume, toggle **Overall traffic**\.

-![\[Traffic for selected activity details rows displayed on the main charts on the Overall VPC flow volume profile panel .
+![\[Traffic for selected activity details rows displayed on the main charts on the Overall VPC flow volume profile panel.
 Overall traffic is hidden.\]](http://docs.aws.amazon.com/detective/latest/userguide/images/screen_profile_panel_drilldown_vpc_overall_off.png)